13 Silent Signs Your Home Is an Unhealthy Place to Live

 Your home has too much moisture

 While moisture in the home is normal—bathing, cooking, and even breathing all contribute—excessive moisture is not, according to expertmoldtest.com.
 Mold loves humid environments, and if there is excessive moisture in the home, it’s bound to grow, especially in corners and ceilings.
 The CDC warns that mold can cause nasal stuffiness, throat irritation, coughing or wheezing, eye irritation, or, in some cases skin irritation.
+Don’t miss these other hidden home dangers you should never ignore.

 You’re vacuuming without a HEPA filter

 Research from MIT reveals that air pollution causes about 200,000 early deaths per year in the United States, and it worsens asthma and allergies.
 That’s why you may want to invest in a HEPA (high-efficiency particulate air) filter vacuum to prevent tiny particles of dust from being blown back out into your indoor air.
 “I tend to go toward whole-house filtration, so the first thing I’d recommend is installing a HEPA filter in your home’s HVAC system,” says James Sublett, MD, a former clinical professor and chief of allergy and immunology at the University of Louisville, in Time.
+Next up, when it comes to carpet or floors, make sure you’re not making this vacuuming mistake.

 You’re forgetting to change the vacuum filter

 If you’re using a HEPA filter, you’ll want to make sure you’re changing it every six months or when you notice signs of wear and tear.
 This will ensure an effective filter, while also preserving the life of the machine.
-These are the 10 cleaning myths you need to stop believing.

 You’re not cleaning vents and ducts